What is a botnet?

 Continual developments such as these have helped cyber criminals conceal their botnet activity, leaving law enforcement at a loss.

-Taking on the criminals
+Taking on the bad botnet

 It has not been a completely easy ride for cyber criminals, however, and there have been some major busts in recent times.